ddmitov/perl-executing-browser/README.md

 ## Limitations

-* No reloading from JavaScript of a page that was produced by local script, but local static pages, as well as web pages, can be reloaded from JavaScript using ```location.reload()```.
+* No reloading from JavaScript of a page that was produced by local script, but local static pages, as well as web pages, can be reloaded from JavaScript using ```location.reload()```,
 * No context menu.

 ## History